ickc/pantable/docs/README.md

 Lastly, it defines a one-one correspondence to PanCodeBlock with `fancy_table` syntax mentioned earlier.

-Below is the same diagram with the method names:
+Below is the same diagram with the method names.
+You'd probably want to zoom into it to see it clearly.

 ![Detailed w/ methods](docs/dot/pipeline.svg)